-BNP Paribas Asset Management is a leader in the fast-growing thematic investment market1, offering a broad range of thematic strategies to diversify and capture sources of growth.
+BNP Paribas Asset Management is a leader in the fast-growing thematic investment market, offering a broad range of thematic strategies to diversify and capture sources of growth.

 Our societies and economies are being shaped by powerful global megatrends, from climate change and environmental sustainability to health and wellness.
-These shifts are creating compelling opportunities that thematic strategies can capitalise upon by investing in assets that are well positioned to benefit from the structural changes underlying the theme.
+These shifts create compelling opportunities that thematic strategies can capitalise upon by investing in assets that are well positioned to benefit from the structural changes underlying the theme.

-With the help of a skilled and experienced investment manager, we believe thematic investing can provide a number of benefits including:
+With the help of a skilled and experienced investment manager, thematic investing can provide a number of benefits including:

-We are a recognised leader in thematic investing1, having first entered the space more than 15 years ago.
-Today, we offer an innovative range of thematic strategies that are strategically positioned to capture opportunities presented by global megatrends.
+We are a recognised leader in thematic investing, having first entered the space over 20 years ago.
+Today, we offer an innovative range of strategies across key investment themes that are strategically positioned to capture opportunities presented by global megatrends.